 Well, fuck.
 Riley may not know it, but she knew how to use her eyes for her own personal gain whether she was conscious of it or not.

 “Stop looking at me like that.
 I’ll try to do better, yeah?”

 She beamed at me and ran around the counter to wrap me in her arms.
 “You’re the best twin a girl could have.”

 I ruffled her hair affectionately.
 “You’re not so bad yourself.”
 And because I couldn’t help myself, “Now what kind of shit is Grayson pulling on you?
 Please tell me he hasn’t taken your virtue.”

 “It’s none of your damn business!”
 Grayson yelled from upstairs.

 She detangled herself from the embrace and stomped to her room.
 “Holy Pazuzu!
 Why do males have to be so irritating?”

 There was no such thing as a calm moment in the Rylan household.
 None at all.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Jasmin SorianoWrite a Review